Knightsbridge, Pavyllon for power dinners, rooftop pool with Hyde Park views.

 "Knightsbridge, Pavyllon for power dinners, rooftop pool with Hyde Park views."

 The Berkeley is the third Maybourne Group flagship in London (after Claridge's and the Connaught) and sits on Wilton Place at the corner of Knightsbridge and Belgravia.
 The hotel was rebuilt in 1972 from the original 1897 building and renovated continuously since; the most-recent suite refurbishment under designer André Fu was completed in 2018.
 One hundred and ninety rooms and suites; the Pavilion Suite (a duplex penthouse with a private roof terrace) is the multi-room flagship.
-Pavyllon by Yannick Alléno (one Michelin star, replacing the previous Marcus Wareing tenant) is the working business-dinner room.
-The Blue Bar (the André Putman-designed Lalique-blue cocktail room) is the after-meeting space.
-The Berkeley Rooftop Pool — open-air, heated, with full Hyde Park views — is the most-distinctive working asset of the property.
-The Berkeley is the right pick for the London business trip in the Knightsbridge-and-Belgravia cluster (the Aspinall and Chelsea private clubs, the major sovereign-wealth-fund London offices, the luxury retail), with the André Fu design language as the differentiator from the Mandarin Oriental at the same price tier.
+Pavyllon by Yannick Alléno, one Michelin star in the room Marcus Wareing's restaurant occupied before it, is where the serious business dinners land: a counter-facing dining room built around precise, sauce-led French cooking.
+The Blue Bar, André Putman's Lalique-blue cocktail room, takes the after-meeting drink.
+The open-air rooftop pool, heated and looking straight onto Hyde Park, is the feature guests remember.
+The Berkeley is the right pick for the London business trip in the Knightsbridge-and-Belgravia cluster (the Aspinall and Chelsea private clubs, the major sovereign-wealth-fund offices, the luxury retail), with André Fu's design language as the differentiator from the Mandarin Oriental at the same price tier.
+The honest con: it sits well west of the City, so a finance-heavy schedule means a 20-minute ride east for most meetings.

 Pavilion Suite (rooftop duplex with terrace) or Knightsbridge Suite (entry-level corner suite).

-Pavyllon for 7.30pm business dinner — the chef's-counter table is the working table.
+Book Pavyllon for a 7.30pm business dinner and ask for the chef's-counter seats.
 The Blue Bar at 6pm; the corner banquette under the Lalique chandelier is reservation-only.
-The rooftop pool at 6.30am is the morning recovery — the lap lane is closed for guests until 8am.
+The rooftop pool at 6.30am is the morning reset, though the lap lane stays closed to guests until 8am.